If you can boil water, you can make a balsamic reduction. All you need is balsamic vinegar, a small pot, heat and a tiny bit of time.

-There are several terms used to describe a balsamic vinegar reduction.
-They essentially all mean the same thing: balsamic reduction, balsamic glaze, balsamic reduction sauce.
+There are several terms used to describe a balsamic reduction, and they essentially all mean the same thing: balsamic cream, balsamic glaze, balsamic reduction sauce.
 A sauce could include more ingredients, but it’s also used to describe a simple reduction as well.

 - Grill a wedge of romaine, top with blue cheese and drizzle with BR.

-- Slice some juicy sweet strawberries, sprinkle with freshly ground black pepper and give it a drizzle of balsamic reduction sauce.
+- Slice some juicy sweet strawberries, sprinkle with freshly ground black pepper and give it a drizzle of balsamic glaze.

 - Add some to grilled or roasted vegetables – you’ll never look at veggies the same way!

-- Add a small dish to a cheese plate.
+- Add a small dish to a cheese platter or charcuterie board.

 - Make a pizza with sliced tomatoes and goat cheese, pull out of the oven and drizzle with your balsamic glaze.

-- Spread crostini with blue or goat cheese & a drizzle of BR.
-Add fresh raspberries and it’ll knock your socks off!
+- Spread crostini with blue or goat cheese and add a drizzle over the top.
+Try adding fresh raspberries or chopped fresh cherries, too!